-If you run a business in the modern world, you know that you need to spend time and invest money attracting customers to your business.
+If you run a business today, you’ve probably heard about the different types of marketing approaches available.
+You know that you need to spend time and invest money in attracting customers to your business.

-While many companies will spend money on their advertisements and will contact customers directly through sales calls, there is another way to grow market share today that is often overlooked: indirect marketing.
+While many businesses will spend a lot of money on their advertisements, and contacting customers directly through sales calls, there is another way to grow market share today that is often overlooked: indirect marketing.